austinschao/friender-backend/readme.md

 ### Installation

-After downloading the code from GitHub:
+After downloading the code from GitHub, create a venv folder and install the requirements:

+    $ python3 -m venv venv

+To activate the venv:

+    $ source venv/bin/activate

+To installs the requirements:

     $ pip3 install -r requirements.txt

-    Installs all of the requirements for the backend

 To start the React component of the application: